Play in our Mammoth Backyard

 Year Established: 1897

-Whether you’re visiting Grangeville during the winter or summer months, immerse yourself in the outdoors with panoramic vistas and nature-filled adventure.
+Whether you’re visiting Grangeville during the winter or summer months, immerse yourself in the outdoors with panoramic vistas and nature-filled adventures.

 Whatever it is you enjoy, you’ll find a variety of fun things to do here and around Grangeville.
 Try a juicy steak of local grass-fed beef at a local steakhouse, sample regional wines and microbrews at a bistro or delectable sweets at a local bakery.
 Explore dozens of unique, locally-owned shops on Main Street, or enjoy the fountain and mural at Heritage Square.
 The Border Days Rodeo— Idaho’s oldest—takes place every Fourth of July holiday.